mysteriouspants/ArgumentParser/README.md

 The description messages are formatted to indent if you like (by using `descriptionWithLocale:indent:`) and they try to detect the current terminal width and then word-wrap while keeping the indent.
 It's pretty cool, so you should try making a really long description and seeing what it does.

+Look at the file `example/desc.m` for a demonstration; the file `example/long-desc.m` shows how it detects the terminal width.You can build the examples using the Rakefile.

 ## Why bother?

 It's a fair sight easier than parsing args by hand.
 This can handle a lot of the annoying things for you.
 For instance: